jblanked/WebCrawler-FlipperZero/README.md

    - Enter the complete URL of the website you intend to crawl (e.g., https://www.example.com/).

 2. **HTTP Method**
-   - Choose between GET, POST, DELETE, and PUT.
+   - Choose between GET, POST, DELETE, PUT, and DOWNLOAD.

 3. **Headers**
    - Add your required headers to be used in your HTTP requests